What Is Appreciative Inquiry? (Definition, Examples & Model)

 The Power of Questions

-Cooperrider describes his “Ah-Ha!” moment as having occurred when he and a colleague were doing action research (see our post on appreciative inquiry research) for an organizational development project (Bushe, 2013).
+Cooperrider describes his “Ah-Ha!” moment as having occurred when he and a colleague were doing action research for an organizational development project (Bushe, 2013).
 Specifically, the team found themselves in an increasingly hostile and negative atmosphere and decided to change their approach.

 Rather than inquiring into what wasn’t working, Cooperrider and his colleague decided to ask about what was working—albeit for a different company (Barrett & Cooperrider, 1990).
 The brainwave here was that inquiry itself can powerfully shape the way we view and develop human systems.
 That led to Cooperrider’s Ph.D. on AI in 1986.